shamsartem/docker-phoenix/README.md

 Install docker and docker-compose

 ## Motivation
-I wanted to have a starter kit for Phoenix projects that I would be able to run anywhere in docker Alpine linux is used for all the docker images
+I wanted to have a starter kit for Phoenix projects that I would be able to run anywhere in docker.
+Alpine linux is used for all the docker images.
 If you use vscode - all the necessary extensions for developing phoenix application will be installed automatically inside the container

 ## Set up for vscode users